-This badge represents knowledge, skills, and practices needed to effectively build a class of individuals, with different backgrounds and experiences, into a caring community of active learners.
+This microcredential represents knowledge, skills, and practices needed to effectively build a class of individuals with different backgrounds and experiences into a caring community of active learners.
 Kagan refers to this as Class Building.
 It represents the skill of providing class-building activities that are whole-class inclusion activities where students interact with classmates in positive ways.

-To earn this 0.25 credit badge you will submit one type of evidence from the list below to demonstrate your successful implementation of class-building.
+To earn this 0.25 credit microcredential you will submit one type of evidence from the list below to demonstrate your successful implementation of class-building.
 You will also complete a short written or video reflective analysis.
-Click Earn This Badge to learn more!
+Click Earn This Microcredential to learn more!

 You will be charged $20 by the badge provider.
 You'll be charged at the point you submit your badge for final review.

-This badge represents much more than simply requiring classes of learners to participate in "trust-building" exercises or games.
-This badge focuses on educators' effective and and consistent use of strategies and structures that build trust, interdependence, and learner success.
+This microcredential represents much more than simply requiring classes of learners to participate in "trust-building" exercises or games.
+This microcredential focuses on educators' effective and and consistent use of strategies and structures that build trust, interdependence, and learner success.